Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Withers's median income among taxpayers in financial year 2022 was $38,880.
-The average income stood at $49,979 during this period.
-In comparison, the rest of WA had median and average incomes of $57,323 and $71,163 respectively.
-Based on Wage Price Index growth of 14.2% since financial year 2022, estimated median and average incomes as of September 2025 would be approximately $44,401 and $57,076 respectively.
-Census data shows that household, family, and personal incomes in Withers fall between the 2nd and 7th percentiles nationally.
-The earnings profile indicates that 30.7% of Withers' population (980 individuals) have incomes within the $400 - $799 range, contrasting with the region where the $1,500 - $2,999 bracket is most prevalent at 31.1%.
-The prevalence of lower-income residents in Withers, with 41.7% earning less than $800 per week, suggests constrained household budgets across much of the area.
-Housing affordability pressures are severe, with only 79.7% of income remaining, ranking at the 4th percentile nationally.
+The suburb of Withers has an income level below the national average, according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Withers is $38,880, while the average income stands at $49,979.
+These figures compare to those of Rest of WA's which are $59,973 and $74,392 respectively.
+Based on a 9.62% growth in wages since financial year 2023, current estimates for Withers would be approximately $42,620 (median) and $54,787 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Withers all fall between the 2nd and 7th percentiles nationally.
+The earnings profile indicates that 30.7% of the population (982 individuals) earn within the $400 - $799 income range, contrasting with the region where the $1,500 - $2,999 bracket leads at 31.1%.
+This prevalence of lower-income residents (41.7% earning under $800 per week) suggests constrained household budgets across much of Withers.
+Housing affordability pressures are severe in Withers, with only 79.7% of income remaining after housing costs, ranking at the 4th percentile nationally.

 Frequently Asked Questions - Income